 So, in an article I did a few weeks ago, I talked about creative ways to write a bio for your Amazon book page, but there are also some fun things you can do with the bio space itself, like mentioning your freebie and newsletter sign up!

-Here, this author really drove home the point of being part of her fan club, she’s got a link to her website, as well as her social media and her reader’s group!
+Here, this author really drove home the point of being part of her fan club.
+She’s got a link to her website, her social media, and her reader’s group!

 Your “From the Author” Section:

 This is one section, in particular, that you can have a lot of fun with.
 First up, you can use it to make an announcement, like a forthcoming audio book!

 You can also use it to promote any freebies, special offers, or your social media!